VGkav/Cylon/README.md

 (3) Patching ZwSetInformationThread API

-These may be unstable in newer Windows versions, only enabled if needed.
+These may be unstable in newer Windows versions, only enable if needed.